Pasta-Pot-Pal/creamee.github.io/_posts/2017-04-10-week-6-scratch-also-ideas-blog.md

     <td>What will I change for next time?
 How will I improve my learning?</td>
   </tr>
   <tr>
     <td>Next time I will stay looking at my screen and not waste any time on anything but glitches and bugs.
-My learning will be improved because I will keep on searching for glitches and bugs until there are none on my scratch project (or until I get bored!).</td>
+My learning will be improved because I will keep on searching for glitches and bugs until there are no more of them on my scratch project.</td>
   </tr>
 </table>